Last Updated on May 6, 2021

 If you’ve read even just a few articles here at The Ambitious Dollar, you know that one of our favorite sayings is if you can measure it, you can manage it.
 And, while it may be cliche, it’s true.

-Personal finance ratios are one such way to help you measure your financial health.
+Personal finance ratios, sometimes referred to as personal finance metrics, are one such way to help you measure your financial health.
 They serve as helpful benchmarks we can all use to assess how we’re doing financially.
 And once measured, we can use that information to help us plan for, develop, and ultimately meet our goals.

 Without further ado, here are the 11 personal finance ratios to help you build wealth.